 the relevant outcomes of the World Summit on the Information Society (WSIS) identified ITUas the facilitator and moderator for Action Line C5 (Building confidence and security in the use of ICTs) ;

-the resolves paragraph of Resolution 130 (Rev. Antalya, 2006) of Plenipotentiary Conference on strengthening the role of ITU in building confidence and security in the use of information and communication technologies, and the instruction to intensify work within the ITU study groups ;
+the resolves paragraph of Resolution 130 (Rev. Guadalajara,2010) of Plenipotentiary Conference on strengthening the role of ITU in building confidence and security in the use of information and communication technologies, and the instruction to intensify work within the ITU study groups ;

-that Programme 3 adopted by the World Telecommunication Development Conference (Doha, 2006) (WTDC-06) includes cybersecurity as one of its priority activities and that Question 22/1 of the ITU Telecommunication Development Sector (ITU-D) addresses the issue of securing information and communication networks through the identification of best practices for developing a culture of cybersecurity;
+that WTDC-10 has adopted the Hyderabad Action Plan and its Programme 3, on cybersecurity and ICT applications and IP-based network related issues, which identifies cybersecurity as a priority activity of the Telecommunication Development Bureau (BDT) and defines activities to be undertaken by BDT; and has also adopted Resolution 45 (Hyderabad, 2010), on mechanisms for enhancing cooperation on cybersecurity, including countering and combating spam;

 that the ITU Global Cybersecurity Agenda (GCA) promotes international cooperation aimed at proposing strategies for solutions to enhance confidence and security in the use of ICTs.